 Practical Information for your 2-day Lisbon Itinerary

-When is the best time to visit Lisbon
+When is the best time to visit Lisbon?

-March-May or September-October are the best times to visit Lisbon to avoid the intensity of the heat as well as the crowds, Winter being another option if you don’t seek beach time and want to enjoy Lisbon as the locals do, the downside being the rain.
+March-May or September-October are the best times to visit Lisbon to avoid the intensity of the heat as well as the crowds, Winter is another option if you don’t seek beach time and want to enjoy Lisbon as the locals do, the downside being the rain.

 Spring is a mild time of year in Lisbon compared with other European destinations (expect temperatures of around 14c in March, climbing to 18c in May) with good prices on hotels and far fewer crowds than Summer, the exception being Easter week.

 How to get to and from the airport